-Are you searching for the advantages and disadvantages of Hybrid cars?
-If so, this post should help!
+If you’re searching for the advantages and disadvantages of Hybrid cars or pros and cons of hybrid cars, this post should help!
 Recent years have seen a rapid surge in the popularity of hybrid cars.
-Unlike traditional vehicles that use a single engine, hybrid cars use two or more engines, one of which is an electric motor, and the other a petrol or diesel powered conventional engine.
+Unlike traditional vehicles that use a single engine, hybrid cars use two or more engines, one of which is an electric motor, and the other petrol or diesel-powered conventional engine.
 The electric engine in the vehicle powers it at lower speeds and the conventional engine powers the car at higher speeds, hence conserving fuel and producing less carbon dioxide emissions.
 Even with the surge in popularity of hybrid cars, they have still not become as common as their conventional counterparts primarily because people aren’t quite sure how they work and if they perform as well as gasoline powered vehicles.

 Learn more about the advantages and disadvantages of hybrid cars below.

 Switching to a hybrid car has many advantages, a few of which we have highlighted below:

 - Environmentally Friendly: One of the primary reason public and private organizations are switching to hybrid vehicles is because they run cleaner and have more efficient gas mileage than conventional gasoline-powered vehicles, making them environmentally friendly alternatives.
 The electric motor and the gasoline engine, when working together reduce fuel consumption, conserving energy.

 - Economical: In a bid to promote hybrid vehicles, the government has greenlighted several credits and incentives for those wishing to switch to a hybrid alternative.
 They are also subject to congestion charge exemptions and considerably fewer tax bills annually in addition to low fuel costs.